habitio/habit-ios-sdk-sample/README.md

-# habit-ios-sdk-sample
+# Sample app for the HabitAnalytics SDK.

-Sample app to demonstrate how to use Habit SDK
+Sample app to demonstrate how to use Habit SDK.

+Documentation coming soon.